Nocatee, Florida: 2020 census

+American Community Survey estimates

 The median household income was $131,738.
 3.5% of the population lived below the poverty threshold, including 0.8% of those under 18 and 2.4% of those over 65.
 97.4% of the population 25 years and older had a high school degree or equivalent or higher and 65.9% of that same population had a bachelor's degree or higher.
 8.4% of the population were veterans.

 Events

 Nocatee hosts a variety of events consisting of trivia, on-tap beer tastings, food truck Fridays, monthly farmer’s markets, as well as holiday-themed events such as Easter egg hunts & live music.